 Table 6-1.
-MC13201 Mode Definitions and Transition Times
+MC13202 Mode Definitions and Transition Times

 Idle mode is normally the state from which other states are derived.
 Low power states include the Off, Hibernate, and Doze modes.
 The Off state is the lowest power and is caused by the hardware reset.
 Transition from the Off to Idle mode occurs when $\overline{\text{RST}}$ is negated to high.
-Once in Idle mode, the SPI is active and used to control the MC13201.
+Once in Idle mode, the SPI is active and used to control the MC13202.
 Transition to Hibernate or Doze modes is enabled via the SPI.

 There are active states of Idle, Transmit (TX), Receive (RX), and Clear Channel Assessment (CCA) modes.
-The transition from the Idle state to the TX or RX is caused by writing to the xcvr\seq field.
-Packet RX and TX can also be modified as timer-based sequences using Tmr\Cmp2.
-Figure 6-1 shows state diagrams transceiver operations without timer-initiated sequences.
+The transition from the Idle state to the TX or RX is first determined by the desired data mode of the user, i.e., Packet Mode or Stream Mode.
+If packet data mode is used, writing to the xcvr_seq field can select RX or TX in packet mode.
+Packet RX and TX can also be modified as timer-based sequences using Tmr_Cmp2.